okas832/CS374_GP/dp6/DP6 Report.md

 * I wish the number of points was more legible

-	* We will change the style for text so that point texts are more legible.
+	* We will change the style of text so that point texts is more legible.

-* I wish ‘find guide and quest’ page is more understandable.
-Where is guide and what they are for?
+* I wish ‘find guides and quest’ page is more understandable.
+Where is the guide and what they are for?

 	* In this webpage, ‘guide’ stands for ‘quest provider’.
 Basically guide does not accompany the trip.
-It will be better to add tutorials for each pages, so that user does not confused with the terminologies.
+It will be better to add tutorials for each page, so that user does not confused with the terminologies.
 We will also emphasize the word “Guide” and “Quest” to easily recognize which is which.

 * Do Photos show all photos during the trip or merely show submitted or uploaded photos?

-	* All photos, shown in travel summary pages, are uploaded when user click ‘complete quest’ button on myQuest page.
+	* All photos, shown in travel summary pages, are uploaded when user click ‘complete quest’ button on my quest page.